 The UAE and the United States work closely together to resolve security challenges in the region.
 As a result, the UAE is one of only three countries and the only Arab nation to participate with the United States in six military coalition actions over the last 25 years, including the 1990 Gulf War, in which the UAE was one of the first countries to support the United States.
 The UAE also joined the United States' military coalition actions in Somalia in 1992, in Afghanistan in 2004 and in Libya in 2011.
 In support of the two countries' cooperation on regional security, the UAE and United States militaries regularly collaborate on joint-training missions.
+In May 2023, the UAE withdrew from a United States-led maritime coalition.

-In addition, the UAE and the United States enjoy a strong trade relationship, with imports from the United States accounting for 7.7 per cent. of the UAE's total imports and exports to the United States accounting for 2.5 per cent. of the UAE's total non-oil exports for the year ended 31 December 2020.
-In 2020, the UAE was the largest export market in the Middle East for the United States for the twelfth year in a row.
+In addition, the UAE and the United States enjoy a strong trade relationship, with imports from the United States accounting for 6.1 per cent. of the UAE's total imports, and exports to the United States accounting for 4.0 per cent. of the UAE's total non-oil exports for the year ended 31 December 2021.
+Imports and exports from the United States accounted for 5.2 per cent. of the UAE's total imports and exports for the first quarter of 2022.
 See also "Balance of Payments and Foreign Trade-Foreign Trade" for further detail.